-Disclaimer: Readers of this newsletter should note that following the circulation of this article, the MRP rules and regulations may be subject to further amendments by the Government of Malta and any relevant Government entities.
+Disclaimer: Readers of this article should note that following the publication of this article, the MRP rules and regulations may be subject to further amendments by the Government of Malta and any relevant Government entities.

 In order to be eligible under the MRP, the applicant (the “Applicant”) must fulfill all of the following conditions:

 - owns or rents immovable property which the Applicant occupies as his/her principal place of residence worldwide.
 The value of the property owned needs to be at least two hundred and seventy five thousand euro (EUR 275,000) if the property is situated in Malta or two hundred and fifty thousand euro (EUR 250,000) if the property is situated in Gozo.

 - the property needs to have been bought after 1 January 2011.
 If a property was purchased prior to 1 January 2011 for an amount which is less than the aforementioned amounts, such property may also satisfy this requirement if the Applicant declares in the application that the said declaration is supported by a separate and independent architect valuation of the property and an architect’s plan of the property.
 The commissioner for revenue (the “Commissioner for Revenue”) may authorize an architect or any other officer in order to ascertain the declared value of the property.
 A certified copy of the final deed of purchase which clearly indicates the Applicant as the owner of the immovable property is to be submitted together with the application.